 This might seem like an obvious one but it is often forgotten.
 Is your price right?
 If visitors are comparing prices and you are not competitive it goes without saying that you are unlikely to get the sale.
 Carry out fresh competitor research, looking at other sites whose ads appear for your target keywords and see what they charge.

 Don’t be afraid to try new things to improve CRO because small things such as moving a “buy now” button higher up the page or adding a contact number to your header can make a massive difference.

 These points are just some of the things you should be considering, but conversion rate optimisation is a massive area and there are a great many things you should consider or try to improve your conversion rate.
 For more information, check out our free Conversion Rate Optimisation whitepaper.

 If you have any comments or feedback I’d love to hear from you!
 Please feel free to comment below if you have any questions or thoughts on turning clicks into conversions.

-If you would like more information on conversion rate optimisation or our AdWords management services please do not hesitate to give us a call.
+If you would like more information on conversion rate optimisation or our Google Ads management services please do not hesitate to give us a call.

 Sign up now and get our free monthly email.
 It’s filled with our favourite pieces of the news from the industry, SEO, PPC, Social Media and more.
 And, don’t forget - it’s free, so why haven’t you signed up already?